2020PB/police-brutality/reports/Washington.md

 ### Police pepper spray young child | May 31st

-Police pepper sprays a young child who is seen crying, while protesters pour milk on the distressed girl.
+Police pepper spray a young child who is seen crying, while protesters pour milk on the distressed child.

+The incident occurred on 3rd Avenue, near Westlake Center.

+After an internal investigation, police have stated the pepper spraying of the child was indavertent and did not violate department policy.

 Related to Seattle OPA Case 2020OPA-0322.